 The CS-AP Programme

-Eight modules covering the complete ISSA 5000 sustainability assurance engagement lifecycle, from acceptance through to reporting.
-Professional-grade content designed for experienced assurance practitioners preparing for the December 15, 2026 implementation deadline.
-Professional-grade content
+Eight modules that build the skills to deliver an ISSA 5000 sustainability assurance engagement from acceptance to reporting.
+Designed for experienced assurance practitioners learning to apply the new global standard in practice, ahead of the December 15, 2026 implementation deadline.

-Develops rigorous understanding of the differential requirements between limited and reasonable assurance under ISSA 5000.
-Addresses the nature, timing, and extent of procedures for each level, the different evidence thresholds, and the distinct forms of conclusion.
-A core differentiator of ISSA 5000 from predecessor standards.
+Learn to apply the LA/RA differential framework: calibrate the nature, timing, and extent of procedures to the assurance level, work to the correct evidence threshold, and produce conclusions that match the evidence obtained.
+The core differentiator of ISSA 5000 from predecessor standards.

-Covers the path from evaluated evidence to assurance conclusion and the requirements for the assurance report under ISSA 5000.
-Addresses modified and unmodified conclusions, emphasis of matter and other matter paragraphs, and the specific reporting elements mandated by the standard.
+Learn to evaluate accumulated evidence, determine the appropriate conclusion, and draft the assurance report under ISSA 5000 — modified and unmodified, with emphasis-of-matter and other-matter paragraphs and the specific reporting elements mandated by the standard.

 Preview the Programme